Amanita yema: Description

-Habitat & distribution
+Habitat and distribution

 This mushroom is found in most temperate forests in Mexico and is locally used by its natives.
 It strives with being locally in demand, be that in the rural areas' markets or in major cities.
 There is a demand for this fungus in Italy, but no trade has been made with Mexico.
 As part of the Amanita caesarea complex, it is deemed to have a high cultural significance in Ixtlan.

 Edibility

 This mushroom is deemed to be wild edible fungus, and are said to have a pleasant taste.
-It is almost always consumed with other mushrooms and meat.
-Although with its simplicity and rather small size, many eat the mushroom by its self.
+It is often consumed with other mushrooms and meat.
+Although with its simplicity and rather small size, many eat the mushroom by itself.
 With a simple light washing with water it is ready to be cooked.
 It is however, a species of fungi that is avoided, as it is similar in appearance to the toxic fungal specie Amanita muscaria.
 Its local abundance is low, which increases its worth both locally and globally.